-They’re also very knowledgable of the surrounding areas and can help you book tours to the coffee fields are Cocora Valley.
+They’re also very knowledgeable of the surrounding areas and can help you book tours to the coffee fields are Cocora Valley.

-There are two kitchen fully-equipped and stocked with basic ingredients.
+- There are two kitchens fully equipped and stocked with basic ingredients.

 It’s large and spacious, and the hostel offers a huge variety of rooms, including dorms, studios, and private rooms, with or without bathrooms.
 Outside, there’s a cozy garden area with sprawling greenery where you can sit and relax, or you can opt to relax in a hammock and watch the sunset from the patio.

-They offer mountain biking, horseback riding, and tours of the nearby coffee plantations.
+- They offer mountain biking, horseback riding, and tours of nearby coffee plantations.